desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 ### Treasury
 The treasury address represents the wallet of the subspace itself.
 This can be used for different reasons such as verifying a subspace with external applications (to prove its authenticity), or paying for fees when executing some smart contracts.

+Note that this wallet address is generated based on the subspace id, so that it is always the same for a given subspace and cannot be changed.
+If you want to perform an action on behalf of this wallet, you will have to grant a treasury permission to the wallet that will perform the action.

 ### Owner
 The subspace owner represents the wallet that owns the subspace.
 As the owner, this wallet will have the `EVERYTHING` permission always set, which allows it to perform any kind of operation within this subspace.